The staff of the Presbyterian Church of Bloomingdale

 After graduation, Rev. Hill took an interim position as a youth and young adult coordinator at St. Andrew Presbyterian Church, Yuba City, CA. This gave her a chance to explore God’s will for her ministry more fully.
 Knowing in her heart that her gifts included providing pastoral care to persons in the hospital and congregational care, she accepted a call as a chaplain at the University of California’s Davis Medical Center and was ordained as a teaching elder on November 12, 2006.

 During a routine physical in 2009, Rev. Hill’s doctor found several masses in her lungs and she was diagnosed with multiple bilateral pulmonary tumors.
 Her pulmonologist recommended that she move from the Sacramento Valley; hence, hence her move to Lithia, Florida in November 2009.
 Rev. Hill came and worshipped with PCOB in January 2010 and hasn’t left!
 Her tumors have disappeared.
-She continues her hospital ministry, now working as a chaplain at St. Joseph’s Hospital and since April 2013, is approved as the temporary supply pastor for PCOB.
+She continued her hospital ministry, working as a chaplain at St. Joseph’s Hospital until 2017 and since April 2013, is approved as the temporary supply pastor for PCOB.
 “I really look forward to ministering with you!”

 Directors of Music Ministries